Introducing GitHub workflow.

 Results after completed actions:

-We’re moving towards a complete token-based approach in Cogworks and divided small, single-responsibility workflows.
-It allows us to control and maintain the specific workflows separately and apply them accordingly in various projects.
+We’re moving towards a complete token-based approach in Cogworks and divided small, single-responsibility workflows because it allows us to control and maintain the specific workflows separately and apply them accordingly in various projects.

-Maybe in the future, we will get similar functionality like in Azure DevOps - templating.
+Maybe in the future, we will get similar functionality as in Azure DevOps - templating.
 For now, it's not built-in.

 It's great to hear from our readers.
 If you have any questions, thoughts, or even requests for more topics like this in the comments box below!